netvl/xml-rs/Readme.md

 }
 ```

-`events()` should be called only once, that is, every instance of an iterator it returns will always
+`EventReader` implements `IntoIterator` trait, so you can just use it in a `for` loop directly.
-use the same underlying parser (TODO: make consuming iterator).
-Document parsing can end normally or with an
+Document parsing can end normally or with an error.
+Regardless of exact cause, the parsing
-error.
-Regardless of exact cause, the parsing process will be stopped, and iterator will terminate normally.
+process will be stopped, and iterator will terminate normally.

 You can also have finer control over when to pull the next event from the parser using its own
 `next()` method: